operate-first/sre/ADRs/RH/SIG-SRE/ADR-00002 Personas related to Managed Services.md

 #### Quality Engineer

-QE is responsible for developing, maintaining and delivering various kinds of tests needed for ensuring service quality.
-QE is also responsible for providing reports and metrics so that any other personas can check them and react to them.
-QE covers the service quality through the whole service life-cycle such as during development, during release process and testing in production
+QE is responsible for developing, maintaining, executing, and delivering various tests to ensure service quality.
+QE is also responsible for providing product and service quality metrics so other personas can check them and act on them as needed.
+QE covers the service quality through the whole service life-cycle, development, release, and production testing.

 #### Site Reliability Engineer (SRE)